Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Methods and data

+Simulating the net migration may obscure the true scale, structure and dynamics of migration flows in the population (e.g.~a large number of emigrants may offset a large number of immigrants), as noted in e.g.\cite{ODonoghue}.
+We partially ameliorate these problems by using a fine stratification of cohorts (by age in five-year intervals, sex and ethnicity) when calibrating migration rates.

+In the simulation, we apply the obtained $k_i$ values to each cohort over time $\Delta t$, to calculate $\Delta m_i = n_i (e^{k_i \Delta t} - 1)$ or $\Delta m_i = \max(k_i \Delta t, -n_i)$ in this group for relative and absolute rates, respectively.
+Beyond the last census date, extant and new persons are split in groups by five-year age intervals, sex and ethnicity, and assigned the net migration rates of corresponding groups from year 2006 (halfway between the 2001 and 2011 Censuses) in the ``Status quo'' scenario.
+We modify these rates in other scenarios described in Sec.\,\ref{sec:scenarios}.

-Emigrants and immigrants are selected randomly from each SAE group.
-The first are moved to an auxiliary emigrant population (children below the age of 10 are co-migrated together with their mothers), which is simulated parallel to that of E\&W using the same assumptions about births and mortality, but without further migration.
-The second are cloned to create new persons who are added to the E\&W population (children are co-migrated, i.e.~cloned, together with their mothers).
+Emigrants and immigrants are selected randomly from each five-year birth, sex and ethnicity cohort.
+White British and Irish emigrants are moved to an auxiliary emigrant population, which is simulated in parallel to the E\&W population using the same assumptions about births and mortality, but without further migration; it serves to simulate a more realistic age and sex structure of the native British emigrants returning to E\&W in the simulated post-Brexit scenarios.
+Immigrants are cloned to create new persons who are added to the E\&W population.
+All children below the age of 10 migrate together with their mothers.

-The sampling error and sensitivity analysis of the model parameters are discussed in the Appendix.